TyroneKisienya/alx-airbnb-database/database-adv-script/README.md

 # We will talk about advanced SQL Queries 'JOINS' with practical examples.
 ## Let us begin.
-It will be easy to undestand once you get the time to study the short I write
+It will be easy to undestand once you get the time to study the shorts I write

 ### There are a number of joins that help get data you need.
 It might not be understood practically, but I ask for your brain power a little.